sdiehl/wiwinwlh/tutorial.md

 PatternSynonyms
 ----------------

-Suppose we were writing a typechecker, it would be very common to include a distinct ``TArr`` term to ease the telescoping of function signatures, this is what GHC does in its Core language.
-Even though technically it could be written in terms of more basic application of the ``(->)`` constructor.
+Suppose we were writing a typechecker, and we needed to parse type signatures.
+One common solution would to include a ``TArr`` to pattern match on type function signatures.
+Even though, technically it could be written in terms of more basic application of the ``(->)`` constructor.

 ```haskell
 data Type